connorads/lockbot/CONTRIBUTING.md

 ##### dotenv

-You can use `dotenv` to set environment variables
+You can use `dotenv` to set environment variables.
+See [documentation](https://github.com/serverless/serverless/blob/master/docs/environment-variables.md) for more info.

 ```bash
 # .env.dev